davs3275/sbs/med/collier.md

 ---
-3.15 Men do not know in how many senses they can take the words to steal, to buy, to soiu, to be quiet, to see what should be done; for this is not effected by eyes, but by another kind of vision.
+3.15 Men do not know in how many senses they can take the words to steal, to buy, to sow, to be quiet, to see what should be done; for this is not effected by eyes, but by another kind of vision.